 3. What are your strengths and weaknesses?

-When an interviewer asks certain questions such as strengths and weakness, the candidate needs to keep in mind that these questions are asked to determine the empathy and emotional abilities of the candidates.
+When an interviewer asks certain questions such as strengths and weaknesses, the candidate needs to keep in mind that these questions are asked to determine the empathy and emotional abilities of the candidates.

 Some candidate tries to be honest while answering such questions and such kind of honesty can lead them to get selected for the post applied.

-Most probably these strengths and weakness represent candidates emotional abilities.
+Most probably these strengths and weaknesses represent candidates’ emotional abilities.

 4. What kind of things or people inspires you?